ni/nilrt/README.md

     bitbake --version  # If this succeeds, you're done.
     ```

     <font color=lightgreen>[NI]</font> builders who are connected to the NI corporate network should specify `-org` in their init script args, to provoke the script into adding the `ni-org.conf` snippet to your bitbake directory.
 External builders *should not* use `--org`.

+5. Build the package or packages that you want for your target.
+For example, to build Python, Ruby, and Apache for x64 targets, run the following commands:

+        bitbake python ruby apache2

+    To build all supported OpenEmbedded packages in NI's feed, run the following commands to build these packagegroups:

+        bitbake packagefeed-ni-core
+        bitbake --continue packagefeed-ni-extra

+    **NOTE** If a package within a package group is updated, rebuilding the package group will automatically rebuild that package and all package depending on that package.

+    **NOTE** The configuration files (build/conf/*.conf) can optionally be changed to reflect the desired build settings instead of setting environment variables.

+    **NOTE** Building packages through OpenEmbedded can use significant disk space, on the order of 100s of gigabytes.
+If you are preparing a virtual machine to build images, make sure to allocate sufficient disk space.

+    The resulting ipk files that can be installed through opkg exist at the following directory:

+        tmp-glibc/deploy/ipk/...

+6. Bitbake can transform tmp-glibc/deploy/ipk/<tune> into package feeds when you run the following command:

+        bitbake package-index

+    You must rebuild the package-index before building images or if any package whom the images you are trying to build depends on has been changed and rebuilt.

+7. Building various images

+    **NOTE** You must build packagefeed-ni-core and package_index first to build images.

+    * Build a safemode image by running the following command:

+            bitbake nilrt-safemode-rootfs

+        The resulting root file system images for the NILRT safemode image is located at the following paths:

+            tmp-glibc/deploy/images/x64/nilrt-safemode-rootfs-x64.tar.gz

+        You can install this on target by copying the file over to the target and running the following command:

+            tar xf nilrt-safemode-rootfs-x64.tar.gz -C /boot/.safe/

+    * Build a runmode image by running the following command:

+            bitbake nilrt-base-system-image

+        The resulting root file system images for the NILRT runmode image is located at the following paths:

+            tmp-glibc/deploy/images/x64/nilrt-base-system-image-x64.tar.gz

+        You can install this on target by copying the file over to the target while the target is in safe mode and running the following commands:

+            tar xf nilrt-base-system-image-x64.tar.gz
+            tar xf data.tar.gz -C /mnt/userfs && ./postinst

+    * Build a bootable recovery media by running the following command:

+            bitbake nilrt-recovery-media

+        The bootable recovery media, which you can install onto a USB memory stick or burn to a CD, is located at the following path:

+            tmp-glibc/deploy/images/x64/nilrt-recovery-media-x64.iso

+        Boot your NI Linux Real-Time compatible hardware from the recovery media and follow on-screen instructions to perform a factory reset.

+    **NOTE** By default, National Instruments software is pulled from a feed hosted on ni.com.
+You can redirect to a mirror by setting IPK_NI_SUBFEED_URI to any URI supported by opkg in your org.conf,site.conf, or auto.conf.

 ---